 When she was 3, Gracie started getting nutritional infusions through a Port-a-cath®, a catheter connected to a vein in her chest.
 Her body rejected three of these, until one was attached through her abdomen to her iliac vein.
 Lisa would take Gracie to the hospital for weekly infusions of albumin, calcium, potassium and other nutrients.
 By the time Gracie turned 4, she needed to receive those infusions more frequently, and she was admitted to the hospital several times when her sodium levels became dangerously low.
 The infusions were increased to three times a week, then to a constant feed.
 Gracie’s lymphatic system was failing her.
 As a result of nutritional deficiencies, her bones started to weaken, and she could no longer walk or stand up.

 New treatment at CHOP changes Gracie’s life

-Meanwhile, Dr. Dori at Children’s Hospital of Philadelphia (CHOP) and Dr. Itkin at the Hospital of the University of Pennsylvania were having success with experimental procedures to identify and repair leaks in the lymphatic system.
+Meanwhile, Dr. Dori at Children’s Hospital of Philadelphia (CHOP) and Dr. Itkin were having success with experimental procedures to identify and repair leaks in the lymphatic system.
 The doctors in Tucson had been in touch with them about Gracie, and when her condition really began to deteriorate, the team in Philadelphia was ready to help her.